de4a-eu/toop-connector-ng/README.md

 java -jar tc-jetty-x.y.z-full.jar start
 ```

-to add a custom configuration file add the propert "config.file" like this:
+to add a custom configuration file add the property "config.file" like this:

 ```
 java -Dconfig.file=/path/to/your/file.properties -jar tc-jetty-x.y.z-full.jar start
 ```

-Binary versions of the TOOP Connector are available at https://repo1.maven.org/maven2/eu/toop/tc-jetty/
+Binary versions of the standalone TOOP Connector NG are available at https://repo1.maven.org/maven2/eu/toop/tc-jetty/

 # Design considerations